CaptainCodeman/svelte-api-keys/README.md

 The second parameter (which is optional, and defaults to 1) is the token bucket size or capacity.
 This provides both the initial size when a token-bucket is created and the total capacity that the bucket will fill upto.
 It will then allow a burst of that number of requests without any limiting being applied, at which point the requests have to wait for tokens to be available.

 If you don't want to hard-code the limits into the app, you can fetch them from a datastore or environment variables.
 They can be stored as a string and parsed.
-Note the units are case insensitive, e.g.:
+Note the units are case insensitive:

 ```ts
 import { env } from '$env/dynamic/private'